cafeDeDevs/phlint_app/docs/contributing.md

 As you progress through coding for Phlint, you'll want to keep your code relegated towards the Issue or Feature you are addressing.
 Common convention regarding commit messages is that you should commit <em>often</em>.
-Even if your commit is rather mundane like making a small note or is just to save your progress, committing more often is almost always better than committing less often.
+Even if your commit is rather mundane, like making a small note or just saving your progress, committing more often is almost always better than committing less often.
 This is because a series of commit messages, even if redundant, can later be <em>squashed</em> to be more concise, but a single